The talent you employ is the key to achieving business goals. Ultimately, the success of the business is inextricably linked to its ability to:

 For many, mastering all stages of the talent lifecycle can seem like a daunting task.
 However, there are plenty of examples in the market of organizations that start by focusing on a few key elements, and then growing from their successes.
 Below are some examples of organizations that have used some of the strategies discussed in this whitepaper to realize impactful outcomes for their talent, and for the business as a whole.

-1A99, a leading Brazilian homewares retailer, employs over 6,000 people in 65 locations across the country.
-Throughout the organization, from the corporate HR team to the store managers who are responsible for sourcing and hiring talent, the team at 1A99 realized the need to optimize their talent acquisition practices across their portfolio by using data to understand who would be the best fit for roles in individual stores, where they find that talent, and applying those learnings to their hiring practices to ensure that they are hiring talent that will stay with their organization and grow their careers.
+From humble beginnings in the 1990s, a leading homewares retailer the company experienced accelerated growth to include over 65 locations, along with a modern distribution center to provide its customers with the quality goods they need.
+Throughout the organization, from the corporate HR team to the store managers who are responsible for sourcing and hiring talent, the team realized the need to optimize their talent acquisition practices across their portfolio by using data to understand who would be the best fit for roles in individual stores, where they find that talent, and applying those learnings to their hiring practices to ensure that they are hiring talent that will stay with their organization and grow their careers.
 However, they were finding it difficult to achieve these goals at scale.
 With store managers juggling multiple priorities, combined with a competitive talent market, local stores were using outdated methods to promote jobs and relying on candidates coming into the store and physically handing in their resumes.
 This manual process resulted in an average time-to-hire of 20 days across their stores, and a high turnover of store leadership positions, partly due to stress from multiple competing priorities.

 The talent lifecycle is a central part of any HR department’s strategy.
 Rather than thinking about each stage in a silo, leaders should instead consider the ways in which they connect together to create a holistic experience from start to finish.
 From recruitment and hiring as the first touches to onboarding and ongoing engagement programs to boost productivity and encourage development, to transition and beyond, each of these points of the talent lifecycle is inextricably linked.
 They each have their own challenges, strategies, and success metrics.
 But when approached cross-functionally, each can help inform the other and improve talent outcomes as a whole.
 Using the strategies outlined in this whitepaper, you now have clear indicators of where you might focus your strategies for how to improve.
 A one-thousand-mile journey starts with a single step, and such is the same for your talent lifecycle.
 Start your focus on one or a couple of key areas, and let success feed into further improvement.
 The benefits to your business are the key motivators, but the improvement in your talent’s experience with your company is the real payoff.